GitLab

 NFS-client-subdir-provisioner

-Add the nfs-subdir-external-provisioner helm chart:
+Add the nfs-subdir-external-provisioner helm chart for persistent storage:

 helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner